 A true celebration of outstanding writing and brilliant books; the UK’s only “festival in a factory” the Stoke-on-Trent Literary Festival takes place every June in the creative surroundings of the Emma Bridgewater Factory, a Victorian pot bank that has manufactured Emma Bridgewater’s iconic handmade and hand decorated pottery for more than twenty years.

 For three days in June author talks, panel discussions, hands-on workshops and live performances take place all around the canal-side factory in surprising spaces from the old pottery warehouse to the cobbled courtyard.
-From history to poetry, award winning memoirs and biographies to politics and food, environmentalism to heritage, plus great events for young readers too; the 2017 Literary Festival again promises to be an eclectic and inspiring celebration of the written and spoken word in the heart of this most creative of cities.
+From history to poetry, award winning fiction, memoirs and biographies to politics and food, environmentalism to heritage, plus great events for young readers too; the Festival is an eclectic and inspiring celebration of the written and spoken word in the heart of this most creative of cities.

 2017 highlights included Eden Project founder Tim Smit, TV dramatist and adaptor of Poldark Debbie Horsfield, heritage champion Loyd Grossman, comedian and Bake Off host Sue Perkins, Director of the V&A and festival trustee Tristram Hunt, former Chancellor and Strictly star Ed Balls in conversation with journalist and broadcaster Anne Robinson, Pointless host, comedian and presenter Alexander Armstrong, Channel 4 News political editor Michael Crick, Thomas Telford biographer Julian Glover, Shakespeare scholar Jonathan Bate, Jane Austen biographer Paula Byrne, Emma Bridgewater in conversation with Rowan Pelling, celebrations marking the 50th anniversary of the birth of Stoke’s greatest literary son Arnold Bennett, food writer Bee Wilson, former voice of Radio 4 broadcaster Charlotte Green, fun events for young readers including Horrid Henry, Just Soph Stories, Scoop Magazine making workshop and children’s author Susan Moore, plus Staffordshire poetry and guest poets Liz Berry and Mark Huband, maverick gardener designers Isabel & Julian Bannerman and architect and social historian John Grindrod discussing the modern mystery of our green belts.